Albert Sidney Johnston: Shiloh

 Within a few minutes, Johnston was observed by his staff to be nearly fainting.
 Among his staff was Isham G. Harris, the Governor of Tennessee, who had ceased to make any real effort to function as governor after learning that Abraham Lincoln had appointed Andrew Johnson as military governor of Tennessee.
 Seeing Johnston slumping in his saddle and his face turning deathly pale, Harris asked: "General, are you wounded?"
-Johnston glanced down at his leg wound, then faced Harris and said his last words in a weak voice: "Yes... and I fear seriously."
+Johnston said his last words in a weak voice: "Yes... and I fear seriously."
 Harris and other staff officers removed Johnston from his horse, carried him to a small ravine near the "Hornets Nest", and desperately tried to aid the general, who had lost consciousness.
-Harris then sent an aide to fetch Johnston's surgeon but did not apply a tourniquet to Johnson's wounded leg.
+They could not find the fatal wound and Harris sent an aide to fetch Johnston's surgeon.
 A few minutes later, Johnston died from blood loss before a doctor could be found.
-It is believed that Johnston may have lived for as long as one hour after receiving his fatal wound.
-Ironically, it was later discovered that Johnston had a tourniquet in his pocket when he died.

-Harris and the other officers wrapped General Johnston's body in a blanket to not damage the troops' morale with the sight of the dead general.
+An examination of the case by modern neurosurgeons reported that "based on the description of the completely severed popliteal artery...
+General Johnston, sitting in the saddle of his horse with his leg extended, would quickly lose consciousness and bleed to death within a few minutes of the injury described by his surgeon."
+Harris believed that if the tourniquet found in Johnston's pocket had been applied the general could have been saved, but the neurosurgeons stated that "in actual battlefield medical practice, by the time they navigated Johnston on his horse with his leg extended (and bleeding) to a safe place, the blood loss may have already led to his death, even if the wound was immediately identified."Harris and the other officers wrapped General Johnston's body in a blanket to not damage the troops' morale with the sight of the dead general.
 Johnston and his wounded horse, Fire Eater, were taken to his field headquarters on the Corinth road, where his body remained in his tent for the remainder of the battle.
 P. G. T. Beauregard assumed command of the army.
 He resumed leading the Confederate assault, which continued advancing and pushed the U.S. forces back to a final defensive line near the Tennessee river.
 With his army exhausted and daylight almost gone, Beauregard called off the final Confederate attack around 1900 hours, figuring he could finish off the U.S. army the following morning.
-However, Grant was reinforced by 20,000 fresh troops from Don Carlos Buell's Army of the Ohio during the night and led a successful counter-attack the following day, driving the Confederates from the field and winning the battle.
+However, Grant was reinforced by 20,000 fresh troops from Gen. Buell's Army of the Ohio during the night and led a successful counter-attack the following day, driving the Confederates from the field and winning the battle.
 As the Confederate army retreated to Corinth, Johnston's body was taken to the home of Colonel William Inge, which had been his headquarters in Corinth.
 It was covered in the Confederate flag and lay in state for several hours.